Sunday, April 29, 2012

 treating me like a lady

-I A.M., a woman, with deep desire
+I am a woman, with deep desire

-deeper than my pussy
+deeper than my parts

 wider than the space between my breast